 SoFi has long been known as one of the lowest interest rate lenders for student loan refinances, but the so-called not-a-bank recently rolled out an even more exciting financial product.

-SoFi Money(TM) is a high-interest (2.25% APY) checking account with no monthly fee, no ATM fees, and no overdraft fees.
+SoFi Money(TM) is a high-interest (1.80% APY) cash management account with no monthly fee, no ATM fees, and no overdraft fees.
+The APY is variable and subject to change.

 See how SoFi Money compares to our picks for the best free checking accounts.